MideTechnology/endaq-device/docs/endaq/mqtt_basics.rst

 --------------------------

 ..
 Important::
-  These instructions will change once the firmware with MQTT functionality is finalized.
+  Some of these instructions will change once the firmware with MQTT functionality is finalized.

 .. image:: ../_static/mqtt_config.png